arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/17) Traning LLM From Scratch/2) Important Concepts for Training LLMs from Scratch/8) 2D and 3D Parallelism.md

     is combined with tensor paralleism i.e model paralleism along with data paralleism i.e zero-data Parallel. by this way we can leverage the advantages of different paralleism techniques. this helps to accelerate the training process and train the model efficiently at scale.
-   - most of the llm likes falcon , llama 70b uses 3D paralleism to accelerate the training process of these llm.
+ - most of the llm like falcon 180b, llama 80B uses 3D paralleism to accelerate the training process of these llm.
-   - 3D is mostly **prefered when you are training very large llm**
+ - mostly 3D paralleism preferred for **very large language models**